azsk/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/CustomizeControlEvaluator.md

 Using Org policy customization, we can modify the Control logic or Control Result status for an existing control.
 Below is a walk-through example of how to do so leveraging the AzTS-Extended solution that you build using the steps mentioned [here](./SettingUpSolution.md).
 <br/><br/>A typical setting you may want to tweak is the Status Reason for a control according to your org's needs.
 Let us customize the Status Reason for the "Azure_Storage_NetSec_Restrict_Network_Access" existing control.
-This setting resides in a file called FeatureNameControlEvaluator.cs.
 <br/>Because the first-time org policy setup does not customize anything from this, we will need to follow the following steps to modify the Control Evaluator:

 ### Steps: